 The deadline for applying the new standards is the end of 2019.
 However, actual deadlines will vary depending upon your fiscal year.
-For companies whose fiscal years end on December 31 the deadline will be in 2019.
-For companies whose fiscal years end March 30, June 30 or September 30 the respective dates in 2020.
+For companies whose fiscal years end on December 31, the deadline will be in 2019.
+For companies whose fiscal years end March 30, June 30, or September 30, the deadline will be the respective dates in 2020.

 Transition Accounting and Comparative Reporting